OpenBioMaps/documentation/official_docs/en/docker.md

 Database access
 ...............

-You can access your postgres database on the following preconfigured online database manager applications:
+You can access your postgres database on the following preconfigured online database manager applications.
+However, it depends on your host-docker relationship.

 [phppgadmin](http://YOUR_SERVER_NAME:9881/)